Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-Here, we use large-scale 3D hybrid-kinetic simulations (particle ions and fluid electrons) to investigate the multi-species ion acceleration in reconnection.
-Despite the approximate fluid description employed for the electrons, large-scale hybrid simulations have demonstrated good agreement for the reconnection rate in comparisons with fully kinetic simulations \citep{Stanier2015,Stanier2017,Le2016}.
-Since the hybrid simulations do not need to resolve the electron inertial scale, they are about $(d_H/d_e) = (m_H/m_e)^{1/2}$ times more computationally cost efficient in each dimension than fully kinetic simulations.
-Here $d_H$ and $d_e$ are the inertial length of protons and electrons, $m_H$ and $m_e$ are the mass of protons and electrons.
-Therefore they enable much larger domains to capture the essential physics of heavy ion acceleration.
-Our hybrid simulations, for the first time, achieved efficient acceleration of all ion species (up to Fe) into nonthermal power-law energy spectra.
-In the simulations, we find that the 3D reconnection layers consist of fragmented kinking flux ropes across different scales, which are growing in width and length over time, as a distinct component of the reconnection-driven turbulence.
-Similar strong magnetic fluctuations have also been observed in magnetotail reconnection \citep{Ergun2018,Ergun2020}.
-This 3D dynamics plays a critical role in the particle acceleration for all species.
-This is due to self-generated field line chaos, which prevents the artificial trapping of energetic particles within flux ropes (commonly observed in 2D simulations) and allows efficient Fermi acceleration \citep{Zhang2021}.
-Different ions are pre-accelerated from their initial energy into nonthermal energies by bouncing off the Alfv\'enic outflows at reconnection exhausts (injection).
-The injection process leads to low-energy shoulders in the energy spectra, which controls the nonthermal energy contents.
-At higher energy, all particle species undergo a universal Fermi acceleration process to form power-law energy spectra with similar indices ($p\sim4.5$) regardless the gyroradii of the ions.
-However, the onset times of Fermi acceleration for different species depend on when they are magnetized as the magnetic flux ropes and neighboring exhausts grow, due to different gyroradii.
-As a result, their maximum energy per nucleon follows a scaling of $\varepsilon_{max}\propto(Q/M)^\alpha$ where $\alpha\sim0.6$ for low plasma $\beta$. $p$ and $\alpha$ increase as $\beta$ approaches unity.
-These results agree reasonably with the HCS and magnetotail observations \citep{Desai2022,Bingham2020,Richard2022}, suggesting that these observations can be the natural consequences of reconnection.
+Our hybrid simulations, for the first time, achieved efficient acceleration of multiple ion species ({with a wide range of charge and mass up to \ce{^{56}Fe^{14+}}}) into nonthermal power-law energy spectra.
+We find that the 3D reconnection layers consist of fragmented kinking flux ropes across different scales {(mainly from the $m=1$ flux-rope kink instability)}, which are growing in both width and length over time, as a distinct component of the reconnection-driven turbulence. {The origin and properties of reconnection-driven turbulence are frontiers of research \cite{Beresnyak2017ApJ,Kowal2017ApJ,Huang2016ApJ,Kowal2020ApJ}.} Similar strong and turbulent magnetic fluctuations have also been observed in magnetotail reconnection \citep{Ergun2018,Ergun2020}.
+This 3D dynamics plays a critical role in the particle acceleration for all species, by facilitating transport to acceleration regions.
+Different ions are pre-accelerated/injected into nonthermal energies {when first bouncing off an Alfv\'enic outflow at a reconnection exhaust (a single Fermi reflection)}.
+The injection process leads to ``shoulders'' in the energy spectra, becoming the low-energy bounds that control the nonthermal energy content.
+At higher energy, all species undergo a universal Fermi acceleration process between outflows and form power-law energy spectra with similar indices ($p\sim4.5$).
+However, the onset times of Fermi acceleration {are delayed} for lower charge-mass-ratio ions, until the flux ropes and neighboring exhausts grow large enough to magnetize them.
+Consequently, the maximum energy per nucleon $\varepsilon_{max}\propto(Q/M)^\alpha$ where $\alpha\sim0.6$ for low upstream plasma $\beta$, and both $p$ and $\alpha$ increase as $\beta$ approaches unity.
+These results are consistent with the HCS and magnetotail observations \citep{Desai2022,Bingham2020,Richard2022}, suggesting that the observed energetic particles may be a natural consequence of reconnection.